mvolkmann/blog/input/collections.md

 - filePathStem: the file path in the page URL that uniquely identifies it
 - inputPath: relative file path to the source template file
 - outputPath: path to the output HTML file relative to the top of the project
-- template: an object holds lots of 11ty-specific data
+- template: an object that holds lots of 11ty-specific data
-- templateContent: a string of HTML produced from the template
+- templateContent: the string of HTML produced from the template
 - url: the page URL

 Storing the front matter variables in the `data` object